-- 70. Sections 4.4 to 4.8 of this chapter provide rules and guidance on how to meet the identification and verification of identity requirements of Regulation 4. - 71.
+- 83. Sections 4.4 to 4.9 of this chapter provide rules and guidance on how to meet the identification and verification of identity requirements of Regulation 4. - 73.84.
 Identification and verification of identity of a personal customer is a two-part process.
 The customer first identifies himself to the financial services business, by supplying a range of personal information.
 Generally, this information will be provided on some type of application form and the information requested may be used for business purposes over and above verifying the identity of the customer.
-The second part the verification consists of the financial services business verifying some or all of this information through the use of identification data. - 72.
-For business relationships which have been identified as low risk see Chapter 6.
+The second part the verification consists of the financial services business verifying some or all of this information through the use of identification data. - 74.85.
+For business relationships or occasional transactions which have been identified as low risk see chapter 6.